add2cal/add-to-calendar-button/README.md

 ### Option 2: simple (CDN)

 1. Instead of downloading the files, you can use the jsDeliver CDN.
-2. Put `<link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/add-to-calendar-button@1.9.1/assets/css/atcb.min.css">` into the <head> and `<script src="https://cdn.jsdelivr.net/npm/add-to-calendar-button@1.9.1" defer></script>` into the <body> footer of your website.
+2. Put `<link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/add-to-calendar-button@1.10.0/assets/css/atcb.min.css">` into the <head> and `<script src="https://cdn.jsdelivr.net/npm/add-to-calendar-button@1.10.0" defer></script>` into the <body> footer of your website.
 Leave out the patch number at the version ("1.9" instead of "1.9.2") to automatically pull the latest patched version.
 See [jsDeliver.com](https://www.jsdelivr.com/features#npm) for more options.
 3. Create your button as can be seen in the "Configuration" section below.
 4. Done.
-And this setup also automatically keeps track of any bug fixes and minor updates!
+And this setup can also automatically keep track of any bug fixes and minor updates!

 ### Option 3: npm

 1. Requires Node, npm, and a project, which builds on it (e.g. React or Angular).
 2. Run **`npm install add-to-calendar-button`**.
 3. Import the module into your project/component.
 For example with Angular/React: `import { atcb_action, atcb_init } from 'add-to-calendar-button';`.
 4. Either use `atcb_action` with your own buttons/forms/etc, or run `atcb_init` after the DOM has been loaded.
-To determine the right moment and execute, ...
+To determine the right moment to execute, ...
     - with Angular, you would use `ngAfterViewInit()` with `atcb_init();` (mind that, depending on your app, other hooks might be better);
     - with React, you might want to include an event listener like `document.addEventListener('DOMContentLoaded', atcb_init, false);` or using hooks in a functional component like `useEffect(() => atcb_init());`
 5. Include the css.
-For example with Angular or React, add the following to the global style.css: `@import 'add-to-calendar-button/assets/css/atcb.min'`;
+For example with Angular or React, add `@import 'add-to-calendar-button/assets/css/atcb.min'` to some other css file - or include it in other more direct ways.
 6. Create your button as can be seen in the "Configuration" section below.
 7. You're all done.